flutter/flutter/sdk/lib/widgets/README.md

         child: new Flex([
           new Image(src: 'thumbs-up.png', size: const Size(25.0, 25.0)),
           new Container(
-            padding: new EdgeDims.only(left: 10.0)
+            padding: const EdgeDims.only(left: 10.0),
-            child: new Text('Thumbs up'),
+            child: new Text('Thumbs up')
           )
         ])
       )